studio24/apollo/README.md

 Apollo is our standard approach to front-end development (HTML, CSS & Javascript) at Studio 24.
 It contains a small, focussed starting point for CSS projects along with a set of common patterns.

-Our aim with Apollo is to use vanilla HTML and CSS, performance and accessibility are first-class passengers.
-This is primarily an internal project at Studio 24, though it is open source so anyone is welcome to use or learn from this project.
+Our aim with Apollo is to use native HTML, CSS, and vanilla JavaScript to build websites.
+Performance and accessibility are first-class passengers.
+Apollo is primarily an internal project at Studio 24, though it is open-source, so anyone is welcome to use or learn from this project.

 ## Preview URLs